 Overloads for matrix-vector products, matrix-scalar products, singleton products are provided, not shown here.

-This is the generic matrix-matrix product.
-Operations typically follows this idiomatic implementation: first verify linear algebra and type safety requirements, contracts, assertions; second express the return row and column index types; third and last perform the operation through the backend and using a factory function to decay and forward the resulting types while retaining the expression templates of the backend.
+This is the general matrix-matrix product.
+Operations typically follow this idiomatic implementation: first verify linear algebra and type safety requirements, contracts, assertions; second express the return row and column index types; third and last perform the operation through the backend while using a factory function to decay and forward the resulting types while retaining the possible expression templates of the backend.

 For the matrix-matrix product, it appears that the resulting type is the matrix where the row index types are constituted by the product of the left-hand-side matrix row index types with the 0-th column type, and equivalently for the resulting column index types.